 What to bring to an interview – in-person and face-to-face

-An appropriate briefcase or tote
+1. An appropriate briefcase or tote

 Make sure your carrier is big enough to comfortably fit your interview essentials, but not so big that it's clunky and weighs you down.
-Keep it simple and professional — think of it as an accessory to polish off your already-perfected interview outfit.
+Keep it simple and professional; it's an accessory to polish off your already-perfected interview outfit.

 Before stuffing all these items listed straight into your bag, consider investing in a padfolio.
 A padfolio contains pockets, a notepad, and a pen, so you don't have to fish around in your bag to find what you need.
 You can find one at your local office supply store or on Amazon for less than $20.